 Ontario continues to monitor for cases of mpox (formerly monkeypox) and is working collaboratively with health care providers, Public Health Ontario (PHO) and the Public Health Agency of Canada (PHAC) to address health risk(s).
-New guidance will continue to emerge as new information becomes available and the epidemiology of this situation evolves.
+New guidance will continue to emerge as new information becomes available and epidemiology evolves.